 As a rough estimate, we eat about two thirds shorter shelf life produce the first week or so (think tender leafy greens).
 About 1/3 of our produce would be from more shelf stable produce.

-The second week or so, we eat more long life produce and whatever shorter life stuff is left.
+The second week or so, we eat more long lasting fruit and veggies and whatever shorter life stuff is left.
 We try to prioritize what to eat based on what needs to be used up first, but without solely eating those foods, if that makes sense.

 It’s not an exact science so I can’t write down exactly what we do.
 It varies from week to week and we still make mistakes sometimes!